UANATACA/RA-REPO/ra_gui.md

 <div id="EMPUBqscd" style="padding-top: 60px;"><h2>EMPUBqscd<h2></div>

-Certificate of public employee of a Spanish Public Administration, issued on a smartcard or a cryptographic token and intended for eletronic signature.
+Certificate of public employee of a Spanish Public Administration, issued on a smartcard or a cryptographic token and intended for electronic signature.

 <table>
 <th>Field</th>